 Most operations end with a postprocessing step.
 The FPU provides two steps in postprocessing.
 First, the condition code bits in the FPSR are set or cleared at the end of each arithmetic operation or move operation to a single floating-point data register.
 The condition code bits are consistently set based on the result of the operation.
-Second, the FPU supports 32 conditional tests that allow floating-point conditional instructions to test floating-point conditions in exactly the same way as the integer conditional instructions test the integer condition codes.
+Second, the FPU supports 32 conditional tests that allow floating-point conditional instructions to test floating-point condition codes.
 The combination of consistently set condition code bits and the simple programming of conditional instructions gives the MC68040 a very flexible, high-performance method of altering program flow based on floating-point results.
 While reading the summary for each instruction, it should be assumed that an instruction performs postprocessing unless the summary specifically states that the instruction does not do so.
 The following paragraphs describe postprocessing in detail.